 Updated December 2019

 Don’t see the club you’re looking for?
 You can start that club!
 Contact the Office of Student Development at [email protected].

-Each year, Stephens College celebrates the life and work of Dr. Martin Luther King, Jr. A committee of faculty, staff and students creates a program that captures his impact through song, spoken word, dance and a call to action to inspire and appreciate the journey toward equality.
+Each year, Stephens College celebrates the life and work of Dr. Martin Luther King, Jr. A committee of faculty, staff and students creates a program that captures his impact through song, spoken word, dance, and a call to action to inspire and celebrate the journey toward equality.